Crypto137/MHServerEmu/docs/Glossary.md

 - **Replication** - a process that handles synchronization of the game state between a game instance server and all clients connected ot it.

+- **RHStruct** - a prototype embedded as a field of another prototype.

 - **Transition** - a world entity that connects two places of the game world.

+- **Varint** - a variable-width unsigned integer that can take 1-10 bytes.
+This is the primary data type used for encoding in protobufs.
+See [here](https://protobuf.dev/programming-guides/encoding/) for more information.

 - **World Entity** - an entity that can physically exist in a game world.

+- **ZigZag** - a way of encoding signed values in unsigned integers used in protobufs.
+See [here](https://protobuf.dev/programming-guides/encoding/) for more information.